EmbySupport/Emby.Docs/TV-Naming.md

 ```

+> [!NOTE]
+> The syntax supported for season images when there are no season folders, as shown below, is also accepted when season folders are in use.
+When using the "seasonXX-" or "season-specials-" prefix syntax, place these files in the root folder for the series.

 ## Season images without season folder

 If season folders are not used, season images can still be supplied directly in the series folder, using a naming convention to indicate the season.